 I heard the universe as an oratorio sung by a master choir of stars, accompanied by the orchestra of the planets and the percussion of satellites and moons.
 The aria they performed was a song to break the heart, full of tragic dissonance and deferred hope, and yet somewhere beneath it all was a piercing refrain of glory, glory, glory.

-It is the year 2494, and Mankind has been cast away from its cradle out into void among the flickering light of ancient stars.
+It is the year 2494, and Mankind has been cast from its cradle into the void and flickering light of ancient stars.
 Driven from the warmth of Sol, humanity clings to what was once the fringes of inhabited space, there to rebuild, expand, and dream of one day returning home.